 The Museums of Deira, Dubai’s Old Town

-Also quite interesting is the Museum of the Poet Al Oqaili, located in an old mansion built in 1923, which belonged to Mubarak bin Hamad bin Mubarak Al Manea Al Oqaili, a poet born in Saudi Arabia who lived in Dubai from 1875 to 1954.
+Equally intriguing is the Museum of the Poet Al Oqaili, situated in a historic mansion built in 1923.
+This mansion belonged to Mubarak bin Hamad bin Mubarak Al Manea Al Oqaili, a poet born in Saudi Arabia who resided in Dubai from 1875 to 1954.
 Poet Al Oqaili is acknowledged as one of Dubai’s foremost poets and luminaries.
 Today, his former home stands as a small museum that welcomes visitors free of charge.
 It showcases documents, poems, and artifacts that once belonged to him, offering another valuable perspective on life in Dubai in the recent past.

 Majlis Ghorfat Umm Al Sheif and Jumeirah Mosque

 One of the liveliest areas in Dubai, the Jumeirah waterfront, is also one of the most culturally interesting.
 Here, you can visit the Etihad Museum, as well as the Jumeirah Mosque – the most important mosque in Dubai – which is open to non-Muslim visitors and offers highly interesting tours for those who wish to learn more about the local culture.